Steiner-254/aws-reStart/Week 4/Day2.md

 >> Identify the components that comprise a security strategy

->> List the types of security controls•Name the stages of the security lifecycle
+>> List the types of security controls

+>> Name the stages of the security lifecycle